Question? Then have a look at our frequently asked questions (FAQ). If you do not find an answer, contact us.

 QGIS: You can find the software as well as instructions on how to install it here.

-ArcGIS Pro: You can sign up for a free trial or download the software here.
+Outside of UZH, you can sign up for a free trial version of the software here.

 The city of Zurich offers a wide range of open data and so-called showcases if you need some inspiration.